StevenMayher/432-2022/classes/class09/README.md

 - Complete the Minute Paper after Class 09, due Wednesday (2022-02-09) at noon.
 - [Lab 3](https://github.com/THOMASELOVE/432-2022/tree/main/labs/lab03) is due 2022-02-14 at 9 PM.
     - Be sure your version of the instructions is dated 2022-02-06 or later.
-    - You should see 11 questions in the current version, and you should be able to do questions 5-10 (and maybe 11) after today's class.
+    - You should see 10 questions in the current version, and you should be able to do questions 5-10 after today's class.

 ## One Last Thing